gansoft/gansoft/README.md

 # Hi there! 👋

- I'm **Ganesh Chikhalikar**, a Technical Lead with 6.7 Years of experience in AWS, Azure and GCP, DevOps, DevSecOps, development, AI, and ML.
+ I'm **Ganesh Chikhalikar**, a Technical Lead with 6.8 Years of experience in Cloud, DevOps, DevSecOps, Development, AI, and ML Ops.
 I'm passionate about Cloud and AI , and I love using my skills to solve real-world problems.

 # 🚀 My Expertise